 - 2.1.
 The terms and conditions of employment of this Agreement will continue to form the basis for employees covered by this Agreement.
 Accordingly, where an ARIn applies to an employee, the terms and conditions of the employee is a combination of both of the following: - 2.1.1. the terms and conditions contained in this Agreement; and - 2.1.2. the terms and conditions contained in the ARIn. - 2.2.
 The terms and conditions of employment contained in an ARIn prevail over the terms and conditions of employment contained in this Agreement to the extent of any inconsistency. - 2.3.
-In determining whether to offer or continue an ARIn to an employee, the Chief Executive will have regard to all the following relevant matters: - 2.3.1. whether the position is critical to the operation of the agency or to a business unit in the agency; - 2.3.2. whether an employee who occupies the position requires specialised qualifications, skill set and/or experience to perform the requirements of the position;
+In determining whether to offer or continue an ARIn to an employee, the chief executive will have regard to all the following relevant matters: - 2.3.1. whether the position is critical to the operation of CIT; - 2.3.2. whether an employee who occupies the position requires specialised qualifications, skill set and/or experience to perform the requirements of the position;